odoo/owl/doc/component.md

   DOM in the same stack frame.

 - **`shouldUpdate(nextProps)`**: this method is called each time a component's props are updated.
-It returns a boolean, which indicates if the widget should ignore a props update.
+It returns a boolean, which indicates if the component should ignore a props update.
 If it returns false, then `willUpdateProps` will not be called, and no rendering will occur.
 Its default implementation is to always return true.
 This is an optimization, similar to React's `shouldComponentUpdate`.
 Most of the time, this should not be used, but it